robertbruno/postgres-docker-image/README.md

 General purpose postgresql docker image with some preloaded extensions.

-It is based on the [official postgres image](https://hub.docker.com/_/postgres/) por lo que aplican las mismas caracteristicas.
+It is based on the [official postgres image](https://hub.docker.com/_/postgres/) so the same characteristics apply.

 The main features of this image are: